Mosaic artwork by Laura Robbins

 When it happened, he knew it wasn't indigestion.
 He was in his living room in his faded summer robe, seersucker stripes of blue and white.
 As the pain ballooned to a crescendo, he coughed and raised his hand to his chest.
 As he did, he tipped over the half-filled glass of scotch that stood on the end table.
 The liquor and the ice fell to the rug and leaked into the pale cream pile.

-"Damn," he said, knowing that his wife, Grace, would be annoyed.
-Except that his wife had left over a year ago.
+"Damn," he said, knowing his wife, Grace, would be annoyed.
+Except his wife had left over a year ago.

 He was far from the green Eastern cities of his youth.
 He was in Palm Springs, in an economy seat.
 The gravel wash behind the condo roared with brown water when winter storms flooded the desert floor of the Valley.
 Before he settled down again, he moved the big leather chair a foot closer to the tube, to cover the spot where he had spilled his drink.